Methods with Local Steps and Random Reshuffling for Generally Smooth Non-Convex Federated Optimization: Introduction

 Typically, such problems are not $L$-smooth as indicated by \citet{defazio2019ineffectiveness} that motivated the optimization researchers to study so-called \emph{generalized smoothness assumptions}.
 In particular, \citet{GeneralizedSmoothnessSra} propose $(L_0,L_1)$-smoothness assumption, which allows the norm of the Hessian to grow linearly with the norm of the gradient, and empirically validate it for several problems involving the training of neural networks.
 In addition, \citet{Ahn2023LinearAI, CrawshawSignSGD, WangAdamTransformers} demonstrate that linear transformers with few layers satisfy this assumption, highlighting the practical importance of $(L_0,L_1)$-smoothness.
 Moreover, the theoretical convergence of different methods is studied under $(L_0,L_1)$-smoothness in the literature \citep{GeneralizedSmoothnessSra, ImprovedClipping, KoloskovaClipping, ChenEfficientGenSmooth, CvxNoncvxRakhlin, RakhlinGenSmoothAdam, CrawshawSignSGD}.
 Noticeably, most of these methods utilize \emph{gradient clipping} \citep{PascanuClipping}.

 However, in the context of Distributed/Federated Learning, the theoretical convergence of methods is weakly explored under $(L_0,L_1)$-smoothness.
 In particular, only a couple of papers analyze methods with \emph{local steps} and \emph{Random Reshuffling} -- two highly important techniques in FL -- under $(L_0,L_1)$-smoothness but only with additional restrictive assumptions such as data homogeneity \citep{LiuLocalGD}, bounded variance \citep{WangAdamTransformers} or cosine relatedness \citep{QianIGC}.
-Moreover, to the best of our knowledge, there are no results for the methods with \emph{partial participation} of clients under $(L_0,L_1)$-smoothness.
-Such a noticeable gap in the literature leads us to the question: \emph{is it possible to design methods with local steps, Random Reshuffling, and partial participation of clients with provable convergence guarantees under $(L_0,L_1)$-smoothness without additional restrictive assumptions?} In this paper, we give a positive answer to this question.
+Also, to the best of our knowledge, there is only a single result for the methods with \emph{partial participation} of clients under $(L_0,L_1)$-smoothness with local steps but without data shuffling \cite{crawshaw2024federated}.
+This leads us to the question: \emph{is it possible to design methods with local steps, Random Reshuffling, and partial participation of clients with provable convergence guarantees under $(L_0,L_1)$-smoothness without additional restrictive assumptions?} In this paper, we give a positive answer to this question.